pedantic-curmudgeon/marduk/README.md

 When a pull request is merged to the repo:
 1. The `Dockerfile.test` image is built.
-1. The image is publised to Docker Hub.
+1. The image is published to Docker Hub.

 <a id="folders-link"></a>